xamarin/Xamarin.Social/GettingStarted.md

 On Android, `GetAuthenticateUI` returns an `Intent`:

 	var authenticateIntent = facebook.GetAuthenticateUI (this, account => {
-		// Do something with the account...
+		// do something wonderful with the account
 	});
 	StartActivityForResult (authenticateIntent, 42);